Your A-Z Guide on E-Commerce Marketing [Strategies+Case Studies]

 - Etsy – Started as a solely handmade products shop

-Once you determine your companies’ unique factors and the general trends of the industry, adjust your goals accordingly.
+Once you determine your companies’ unique factors and the general trends of the industry, adjust your go-to-market strategy goals accordingly.
 The higher the benchmarks, the higher your goals should be.

 Step 2: Determine Target Audience